bartdorlandt/dreamnetworking/dream/docs/blog/posts/dockercompose.md

 I have been using [Taskfile](https://taskfile.dev/) for a while now, and I really like it.
 It is a great alternative to Makefile, and it has some nice features that make it easier to use.

-In this short post I wanted to share some "magic" to be able to select the right docker compose application to use.
+In this post I wanted to share some "magic" to be able to select the right docker compose application to use.
 Either the older `docker-compose` or the newer `docker compose` command, using the compose plugin.

 <!-- more -->